aws-samples/amazon-dynamodb-labs/content/design-patterns/ex8streams/Step6.en.md

 **Note**: *Your log entries may differ.
 So long as you have two log entries, you've verified successful replication.
 If you don't see any entries, re-run the load_logfile.py command - you may have run the inserts too soon after creating the AWS Lambda function.*

 ## Congratulations, you have successfully completed all the exercises in the workshop.
+{{% notice warning %}}
+If you ran the lab on your own AWS account, you should delete all of the tables made during the course of this exercise.
+If you are are at an AWS event using the AWS Workshop platform (e.g. Event Engine) then you do not need to delete your tables.
+{{% /notice %}}

 **Questions?
 If you're in the room please raise your hand and ask.
 Thanks for attending!**